 No. Objective / Policy Comment Policy 10.5.4 Seeks that groundwater allocations take into account reduction in recharge that may occur in time.
 This proposal is consistent with this policy in that the analysis assumed no rainfall for the entire 96 days of pumping.
 Policy 10.5.7 Requires the Northland Regional Council to consider effects of a groundwater take and use on surface water bodies.
-This proposal is consistent with this policy as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.1 .
-Policy 10.5.9 Seeks to avoid, remedy or mitigate any ground subsidence as a result of groundwater takes, use or diversion, where this is likely to cause adverse flooding, drainage problems, or building damage.
-This proposal is consistent with this policy as subsidence effects will be no more than minor in the context of a rural setting, as discussed in Section 4.4 .
+This proposal is consistent with this policy as the effects of the take and use of the water will have no more than minor impacts on the shallow aquifer and other surface water bodies, as discussed in Section 4.1 Policy 10.5.9 Seeks to avoid, remedy or mitigate any ground subsidence as a result of groundwater takes, use or diversion, where this is likely to cause adverse flooding, drainage problems, or building damage.
+This proposal is consistent with this policy as subsidence effects will be minimal, as discussed in Section 0 .